 In most of the countries of East and Southeast Asia, April 13 is the date when the festivities launch.
 It is the end of the harvesting season and the start of the rainy one.

 Bathing Buddha for good luck

-In the aftermath of celebrations, the local temples might look like they were hit by a giant mud-water bomb.
+In the aftermath of Songkran Cambodia celebrations, the local temples might look like they were hit by a giant mud-water bomb.
 Yet, the justification for the custom is rooted in religion!

 In Malaysia, they don't throw water, but oranges!
 Read about Chap Goh Mei, the love-inspired start of the Chinese New Year!

 “We love youuu!”, screams the young guy while he rubs the white powder into my face.
 Driving the bicycle through the villages around Battambang is a special experience in which perfect strangers are allowed to touch you.
-You might get hugged, sometimes kissed.
-All with “Happy New Year!” greeting justification.
+You might get hugged, sometimes kissed at Songkran in Cambodia.
+All with a “Happy New Year!” greeting justification.

 Something you will certainly not be able to avoid is – getting wet.
 The blessings range from a gentle sprinkle to the bucket of water exploding against you.
 This is not just another “I got wet in the rain” experience.
 The water gets all the way in your underwear and shoes, and one day of drying might not be enough (as experienced).

 You are lucky if you got only wet.
 The unlucky ones will experience that some water throwers have a secret weapon.
 They put a large block of ice to melt in the water, which creates the freezing ammunition that shocks you out of nowhere.
 This is the ice water bucket challenge raised on a whole new level!

 Every time someone pours several liters of water down your shirt, you get an instinctive urge to say “Thank you!”.
 It is a weirdly quick adoption of the new vocabulary when attacked; I was astonished about it.